LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 ------------------

 In various intermediate states, result buffers may be only partially filled with valid data.
-This comes from the fact that we split the data set into partitions, and then merge results together as they become available.
+This comes from the fact that we split the dataset into partitions and then merge results together only as they become available.
-Also, when doing live processing, you may have a direct mapping of acquired detector frames to result items, where naturally only positions where we have received and processed data can be valid in the corresponding result buffer.
+When doing live processing we also have the constraint that not all frames have been acquired yet, and so naturally only positions where we have received and processed data can be valid in the corresponding result buffer.

 Handling partially valid data becomes important when running the UDF.
 For example,